 China is one of the largest exporters of scarves to the United States.
 The country has been exporting scarves for decades and has significantly grown its market share.
 China has been absorbing a large portion of the global scarf market for years.

 The United States is one of China’s biggest trading partners, so it’s no surprise that it exports many scarves to this country.
-China is also very competitive in pricing, making them an attractive option for businesses looking to purchase large quantities at low prices.
+China is also very competitive in pricing.
+It makes china an attractive option for businesses looking to purchase large quantities at low prices.

 How to import wholesale scarves from china to the U.S.